PR0CK0/CS540_Project/README.md

 ![QGIS contours](https://github.com/Psychobagger/CS540_Project/blob/main/media/contours.PNG)

+## Note
+I am going to lay out the process of doing this IN FULL, i.e. running all the queries.
+If you don't want to do any of that, the absolute simplest way is to:

+* Download my parcel table (**called parcel_elev.csv.zip**)
+* Import this csv to the volusia schema
+* Let this table act as your parcel table in your experiments (it's the same, just with an *elevation* column)
+* Done

+Now we go onto the detailed steps of reproducing my work...

 ## Step 1 - Getting the Elevation/Contour Data
 If you're lazy, just download the **contours.csv.zip** file in this Github, extract the CSV and make that a table in postgis with the table name contours.
 If you did this, skip to Step 2.
 Otherwise, read on.